Tommy Henry (American football)

-Thomas Henry (born November 4, 1969) is a former American football defensive back who played six seasons in the Canadian Football League with the Sacramento Gold Miners, Toronto Argonauts, Ottawa Rough Riders, Edmonton Eskimos, Saskatchewan Roughriders and Hamilton Tiger-Cats.
+Thomas Henry (born November 4, 1969) is an American former professional football defensive back who played six seasons in the Canadian Football League (CFL) with the Sacramento Gold Miners, Toronto Argonauts, Ottawa Rough Riders, Edmonton Eskimos, Saskatchewan Roughriders and Hamilton Tiger-Cats.
 He played college football at Florida State University.
-He was also a member of the Tampa Bay Storm, Toronto Phantoms and Orlando Predators of the Arena Football League.
+He was also a member of the Tampa Bay Storm, Toronto Phantoms and Orlando Predators of the Arena Football League (AFL).

 Professional career

 Sacramento Gold Miners

 Henry played for the Sacramento Gold Miners in 1993.

 Toronto Argonauts

 Henry played for the Toronto Argonauts from 1994 to 1995.

 Ottawa Rough Riders

 Henry played for the Ottawa Rough Riders in 1996.

 Edmonton Eskimos

 Henry played for the Edmonton Eskimos from 1997 to 1998.

 Saskatchewan Roughriders

 Henry played for the Saskatchewan Roughriders in 1998.

 Tampa Bay Storm

 Henry played for the Tampa Bay Storm from 1999 to 2001, earning Second Team All-Arena honors in 2000 and being named to the AFL All-Rookie Team in 1999.